|

 commonly finished with a

-coping that even provides a higher degree of safety.
+stone coping, that can provide a higher degree of safety.
 I hope

 that this information will prove helpful.